filecoin-project/specs/src/systems/filecoin_nodes/network/_index.md

 - Peer Exchange: spec [TODO](https://github.com/libp2p/specs/issues/222)
 - DNSDiscovery: Design and spec needed before implementing
 - HTTPDiscovery: Design and spec needed before implementing

+Filecoin network protocols should be differentiated from non-filecoin network protocols.
+Additionally different filecoin networks should differentiate protocols from each other.
+To achieve this filecoin network protocol IDs MUST adhere to the following format: `/fil/<libp2p-protocol>/<network-name>`.
+For example: `fil/kad-dht/mainnet`.